Hannanf/vba_challange_2/README.md

 2. How do these pros and cons apply to refactoring the original VBA script?

-We saw that our code ran much faster than before refactoring it
+We saw that our code ran much faster than before refactoring it.
+The process of refractoring our code was time consuming